Abhishektomar1710/ATM-MACHINE-WORKING/README.md

 # ATM-MACHINE-WORKING
-It is a basic ATM machine working c language programme which enables you to check balance, deposite , withdrawal, pin change.
-Note-Deafault balance is rupees 500000.
-     Default pin is 1234.
+It is a basic ATM machine working c language programme  which enables you to check balance, deposit , withdrawal, pin change.<br/> Note-Default balance is rupees 500000 <br/>Default pin is 1234.